0xDBFB7/scientific_standards/README.md

 <hr>

 https://www.aanda.org/articles/aa/full_html/2015/09/aa26235-15/aa26235-15.html
 > "They imposed the following constraints on the original selection from the TES database: 1) latitude between −60° and +60°; 2) local time: 11:00–15:00; 3) emission angle ≤5°; and 4) ±2° around a specified Ls.
 We have adopted the same constraints in selecting the spectra, except for increasing the Ls interval to ±5°."

-These kinds of "best practices" rely totally on the expertise and "social group" of the scientist and can arguably never be formalized into the kinds of standards in scope here.
+These kinds of "best practices" develop organically, rely totally on the expertise and "social group" of the scientist and can arguably never be formalized into the kinds of standards in scope here.
 Better pre-trial communcation with experts, especially via protocol pre-review, can probably help with this; see PLoS One's ["Registered Reports"](https://everyone.plos.org/2020/01/14/registered-reports-are-coming-to-plos-one/).

 However, consider the following positively terrific paper by Cabrini et al (2006), *Evaluation of seven new electronic mosquito repellers*.
 It should be noted that even a single shoddy result in this field would have potentially life-changing ramifications in countries with mosquito-born illnesses; as the authors discuss, it would cast doubt on the rest of the results in the eyes of consumers (who can hardly perform literature reviews of their own), undoubtedly affect the advertising of the devices, and alter the FDA's litigation.

+They describe:

 > A test chamber, previously described by Klowden & Lea (1978), was made with a few adaptations.

-This is a sort of "implicit" standard, of the type used almost everywhere in the literature.
+One might argue that this is a sort of "implicit" standard, a type used almost everywhere in the literature; one group bases their experimental design on a previous group's well-established design (which, in this case, had nothing to do with electronic mosquito repellents).

-The study yields robust results that align neatly with previous data and agree with hypotheses from other studies; a tribute to the experience and skill of the researchers and their use of existing best practices.
+Cabrini's study yields robust results that align neatly with previous data and agree with hypotheses from other studies; a tribute to the experience and skill of the researchers and their use of existing best practices.
+However, even here, we have hints that an "explicit" standard might be useful:

 > Polystyrene was used instead of Plexiglas for the chamber[.]

-The use of a glass versus teflon beaker
+This may seem like a justified

+This field, like most complex investigations, cell walls in an electric field was completely due to the use of a beaker made out of teflon rather than glass.
 [Bergqvist et al 1994](https://doi.org/10.1016/0304-4165(94)90150-3)

-Again, every "good scientist" will perform such calibration and comparison.
+Again, every "good scientist" will perform the calibration and comparison needed to justify these kinds of changes.
 But if even - and might ruin the value of the thing.

-This field, like most complex investigations, is sensitive to
+The author believes that we have monumental problems looming at the horizon; it is fortunate that some part of these can be tackled by basic and advanced research, and our society has no shortage of monumental people bringing their efforts to bear.
+It would be a waste to be confused.

+implicit is a poor sort immutable

 Consider how mystifying such a result would be.
 If well-pu, it could completely undermine the power of scientific consensus in the eye of the public.

 At the same time, perhaps the modification is an important one, and one which should be kept for future studies (the change was made for "a lighter and easier to assemble chamber").

+One route out would be for industry to produce equipment.
+If ACME Co.
+This is also fraught.
+Silent changes in processes for temperature-measuring probes contaminated decades of climatology data.